A lost dog search unfolds in phases. Here’s how the Retrievers can help at each phase of your search.

 How we can help

 While our team is limited in numbers, we can help you organize your friends and neighbors in a ground search.
-Depending on the location, we may also be able to bring a thermal camera to help find a dog in light woods or at night.
+Depending on the location, we may also be able to conduct an aerial search using a thermal drone.

 5. Humane Capture of Skittish Dogs